opensourcestories/storytelling/add-a-story.md

 # How to add a story

-Once you have a transcript *and* have uploaded a draft to to StoryCorps Connect, follow these steps to add it to [opensourcestories.org](https://opensourcestories.org).
+Once you have a transcript *and* have uploaded a draft to [StoryCorps Connect](https://storycorps.org/participate/storycorps-connect/), follow these steps to add it to [opensourcestories.org](https://opensourcestories.org).
 These instructions assume that you have followed the [setup instructions](https://github.com/opensourcestories/opensourcestories.org#setup).

 ## 1. Fork and branch